MadeTechAcademy/pl-2025-lili-berenyi-mt/exercises/4-terraform-basics/readme.md

 I assume I have permissions because I was able to create the bucket but I'm not sure where I could check if I didn't

 What does terraform destroy do?
-Got this error when trying to run: aws-vault exec {profile-name} -- terraform destroy Resource module.s3.aws_s3_bucket.bootstrap_s3_bucket has lifecycle.prevent_destroy set, but the plan calls for this resource to be destroyed.
+Destroys things associated with the terraform configuration in the currect pipeline Got this error when trying to run: aws-vault exec {profile-name} -- terraform destroy Resource module.s3.aws_s3_bucket.bootstrap_s3_bucket has lifecycle.prevent_destroy set, but the plan calls for this resource to be destroyed.
 To avoid this error and continue with the plan, either disable lifecycle.prevent_destroy or reduce the scope of the plan using the -target option.
+Fix: manually destroy the bucket on the aws console and in s3.tf change prevent_destroy = true to false then create the bucket again

+Set up a github/aws link
+Updated vars.auto.tfvars.example, ran terraform init, terraform plan, terraform appy.